-2. Standard Terms & Conditions
+2. Supplementary Terms & Conditions

-This document is incorporated (with slight modifications as appropriate) into each co-operatively called Tender, Quotation or Request for Proposal.
+This document is incorporated into each co-operatively called bid as issued by the host agency.
 This establishes common contract terms for each co-operative bid opportunity.

 Benefits of Co-operative Purchasing

 There are a number of benefits realized by member agencies as well as by potential bidders.
 These are briefly summarized below: